danish0x64/wget_batch_file_for_Download_url/README.md

 # wget_batch_file_for_Download_url
-This batch file ask you  username and password when you Download from Server with wget thanks to wget for such an awesome tool
+All Credits Goes to Wget Tool

-Just Cick on Wgettool.bat file
+Click on Wgetool.bat batch file

-it will ask you to username and password type and enter url
+It will ASK you username , Password and link

-and then Download it
+Enter and Get Downloaded file on terminal